Have you ever noticed how many of the people you admire possess a strong sense of conviction and confidence?

 - Don't be afraid to inject a bit of humor into your rebuttal, but only if it won't detract from the weight of your argument.

 - If you have to refer to your notes, do so quickly and briefly.
 Then return your attention to the audience.

 Advanced Debating Skills

 - Practice confident body language.
-When you're confident, your audience is more relaxed, open, and ready to listen.
+When you're confident, your audience is more relaxed, open, and ready to demonstrate mindful listening.

 - Polish your strategy-building skills.